 If malignant breast tissue is detected, it may be advisable to begin treatment immediately, though the health of the individual patient will dictate whether or not certain treatment options are advisable.
 While the presence of cancer in an expectant mother has not been shown to harm or affect the health and development of the fetus, some treatments might compromise the pregnancy.
 Although it isn’t advised to begin radiation therapy until the pregnancy has progressed beyond the second trimester (it also shouldn’t be administered after the 35th week), surgical intervention may be performed without risking the health of the baby.
 Undergoing breast cancer treatment seems particularly frightening during pregnancy, but a strategic approach to treatment will help to ensure a good result.

-If you have concerns about an unidentified mass in your breasts, please don’t hesitate to contact the team at Bedford Breast Center for an immediate screening.
+If you have concerns about an unidentified mass in your breasts, please don’t hesitate to contact the team at Bedford Breast Center in Beverly Hills for an immediate screening.